 1. Probiotics, vitamins, and enzymes are all such an amazing part of fermented foods.
 What we seem to forget in this idea of having healthy fermented foods, is that originally it was the preservation technique.
 When fermenting, your food is alive.
 That has huge health benefits for us.
 You have all that good bacteria that is actually changing the product.

 2. Increased gut health.
+We know that improving our gut health increases our overall health.
 If you're trying to heal your gut, or you've had gut damage, you've got two really cool things happening with the fermentation.

 - Fermenting gives you this natural bacteria.
 You are helping to colonize and increase the quality of the good bacteria, because you've got the lactobacillus bacteria working within those foods that we're fermenting, and then we're eating them.